Updated November 24, 2020

 - When you make your reservation, you’ll include a credit card number just as you would with a dining reservation.
 And, just like a dining reservation, if you don’t show up for your time, you’ll be charged $10 per guest on the reservation.

-- Parking at Downtown Disney is free of charge currently and only available in the Simba Lot.
+- Parking at Downtown Disney costs $10 and is only available in the Simba Lot.
 If the lot is full when you arrive, show your reservation number to a cast member when you drive up and he or she will try to work you into the lot.

 - Annual Passholder discounts apply.